Midpen field staff use chainsaws to clear downed trees in El Corte de Madera Open Space Preserve

 Need for a More Functional Workspace

-The new office is expected to accommodate approximately 70-75 staff members, accounting for projected staff growth as well as necessary equipment over the next 30 to 40 years.
-This expansion is critical to supporting the operations of Midpen’s field staff and enabling them to deliver on key public safety services, including wildland fire resiliency work and emergency first responder duties in the Skyline region.
+The new office is expected to accommodate approximately 70-75 staff members, accounting for projected staff growth and equipment over the next 30 to 40 years.
+This expansion is critical to supporting the operations of Midpen’s SFO staff and enabling them to deliver on key public safety services, including wildland fire resiliency work and emergency first responder duties in the Skyline region.

 Selecting an Appropriate Site

-Midpen explored three sites, assessing them based on several criteria including functionality, safety, resiliency to wildland fire and environmental and visual considerations to determine which location best addressed the project’s operational needs while minimizing possible impacts.
+Midpen assessed three sites based on several criteria to determine which location would best meet project goals and needs while minimizing environmental and visual impacts.
 At a public meeting on January 22, 2025, the Midpen board of directors reviewed this assessment and selected a portion of the Sherrill site, a former winery in Monte Bello Open Space Preserve, as the location for the new SFO.
+Midpen is currently developing conceptual plans for the new field office.

 Stay informed!